Pirates vs. Cubs Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Bryan Reynolds and others are listed when the Chicago Cubs host the Pittsburgh Pirates at Wrigley Field on Thursday (at 8:05 PM ET).
+Player prop betting options for Nico Hoerner, Bryan Reynolds and others are available in the Chicago Cubs-Pittsburgh Pirates matchup at PNC Park on Monday, starting at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!